 3.1 Fees Charged by Meetup.
 Use of some of the features on our Platform is free, and we charge fees for other features.
 We may in the future implement a new fee, or modify an existing fee, for certain current or future features of our Platform.
 If we implement a new or modified fee, we will give you notice in advance such as by posting changes on our Platform or sending you an email.
 You agree to pay those fees and any associated taxes for your continued use of the applicable service.
 Unless otherwise stated, all fees and all transactions are in U.S. dollars.
 Organizer subscriptions are non-transferable.
-Members based in the European Union may cancel with a full refund within 14 days after signing up to our Platform.
+Members based in the European Union or United Kingdom may cancel with a full refund within 14 days after signing up to our Platform.
 However, if you use the service, you may be charged for services provided during this 14-day period.
 Please note that this 14-day period begins when the service starts even if you are using a free trial.
-Users based in the European Union can exercise their cancellation right by emailing us at email@example.com.
+Users based in the European Union or United Kingdom can exercise their cancellation right by emailing us at firstname.lastname@example.org.
 See the model cancellation form here.

 3.2 Fees Charged by Organizers.
 Organizers may impose fees related to particular portions of the Platform, such as member dues for a Meetup group or an event fee for a Meetup event.
 We reserve the right to initiate refunds of fees paid to organizers, when appropriate, even in cases of fees paid through a third-party payment service.
 Refunds that we initiate, if any, will be governed by our Payment Policies.
 Organizers may also have their own refund policies, so long as they are consistent with and do not limit members’ ability to receive refunds under our Payment Policies.
 Payments made to organizers via the Platform are made through a third-party payment service provider.
 If a member pays a fee to an organizer via the Platform, the member authorizes the organizer (and the organizer’s applicable payment service provider) to charge the designated payment method for the total amount of the fees, including any applicable taxes and other charges.
 Certain types of fees charged by organizers may be billed on a recurring basis.
 If billed on a recurring basis, you authorize the organizer to charge the applicable fee to the designated payment method.
 You may cancel auto-renewal at any time.